eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

 modules as OSGi bundles, and how to:

 - run the Ceylon [HTTP server][] inside an OSGi container,
-- call standard OSGI services,
+- call standard OSGi services,
 - integrate with [Pax Web][] in order to produce a web application packaged as a single Ceylon module, or
 - write an Eclipse plugin.